raphaellith/Typewriters-to-Belie-Format/_posts/2024-12-08-Phantom-Act-1.md

 > <div style="text-align: right">(from <i>The Hang with Ramin Karimloo</i>, Episode 3)</div>

 Still, it's entirely vibe-based and subjective.
 Another thing that falls within the "I don't know if it's intended or not" category is the fact that a spotlight briefly shines on the pair as Raoul sings “let me be your light”.
-I have no clue whether this is a coincidence, but it's certainly a nice detail.
+I have no clue whether this is a coincidence, but it's a really nice subtlety.

 After declaring his love to her, Raoul gleefully hurries off the roof with Christine, who returns to the stage to finish off Il Muto as the Countess.
 The roof, however, isn't exactly empty.
 The Pegasus sculpture at the back steadily inches forward, revealing the Phantom atop the statue.
 Feeling betrayed by Christine, the heartbroken Phantom is overcome with a mix of emotions, which he expresses in a reprise of All I Ask of You.